BULL RUN, VA

 When the fighting on the left began, Burnside formed his

-brigade in line of battle and moved forward to the support of
+brigade in line of battle and moved forward to the support

 a battery in the open field east of the Sudley road.
 Prompt

-action on his part would doubtless have forced Evans from his
+action on his part would doubtless have forced Evans from

 position, but Evans was quickly reinforced by part of Bee's